professor-oats/Utilities/FFAddons/PoatsPageBrightAdjust/README.md

 ### ToDo

-* Adjust so it will be per domain and not page
+* Adjust so it will be per domain and not page - Update 20250717 - Today it works without any change of code.
+Will still go through code and do tests
 * Ensure that least necessary permissions are set
 * Consider how many domains to store setting for at a time and when to do cleanup